thcorre/phnog2025-workshop/day_1-ixp-peering-lab/README.md

 # IGP - IS-IS

-IS-IS or OSPF will be required to connect with other routers within the same AS.
+IS-IS or OSPF will be required to connect with other routers within the same AS and provide loopbacks reachability.
 In this example, we are configuring the router to be in IS-IS Level 2 and also enabled IPv6 native routing (the other option is MT).
 Port and interface configuration is similar to what is shown in previous section.

 For more details on IS-IS configuration, visit [SR OS IS-IS Documentation](https://documentation.nokia.com/sr/23-10-2/books/unicast-routing-protocols/is-is-unicast-routing-protocols.html).

 ```
 /configure router "Base" isis 0 admin-state enable
+/configure router "Base" isis 0 advertise-router-capability area
 /configure router "Base" isis 0 ipv6-routing native
 /configure router "Base" isis 0 level-capability 2
-/configure router "Base" isis 0 system-id 0100.0000.0001
+/configure router "Base" isis 0 traffic-engineering true
 /configure router "Base" isis 0 area-address [49.0000]
-/configure router "Base" isis 0 interface "Interface-to-R1" interface-type point-to-point
+/configure router "Base" isis 0 interface "to-P1" interface-type point-to-point
 ```

 IS-IS adjacency status can be seen using the below command:

 ```
-A:admin@SR1 show router isis adjacency
+A:admin@pe1# show router isis adjacency

 ===============================================================================
 Rtr Base ISIS Instance 0 Adjacency
 ===============================================================================
 System ID                Usage State Hold Interface                     MT-ID
 -------------------------------------------------------------------------------
-sr103                    L2    Up    25   Interface-to-R1               0
+p1                       L2    Up    23   to-P1                         0
 -------------------------------------------------------------------------------
 Adjacencies : 1
 ===============================================================================
 ```

+# SR-ISIS (Segment Routing MPLS)

+tbd

 # BGP